I once read a Japanese phrase, “koi no yokan,” which refers to “the feeling that someone is going to inevitably fall in love.”

 Hinduism, on the other hand, is more liberal and tolerant.
 It preaches universal love, unity and interconnectivity of everything and everyone.
 The Balinese people are kind and close to nature… You can see how the residences live with and respect it.
 In Ubud alone, you can walk around and see farms and rice paddies, jungles and the mountains kept intact.
 Once a year, the Balinese celebrate their own Earth Day where all electricity is turned off and businesses are shut off to give the earth a time to rest.

-And of course there are the numerous temples.
+And of course there are the numerous temples in Bali.
 Ngakan explained that houses have their own mini-temples to pray or meditate at, and it’s also why you can see such intricate architecture even in common areas.

 Similarly, there’s the acceptance of spirituality in regular activities.
 There are a number massage spas in Bali, and it’s not unusual to find packages including Reiki healing, chakra balancing and other spiritual cleansing.
 When I learned this, I was excited and giddy.
 I thought, “Oh my god, these are my people!”
 For the record, I am initiated in basic Reiki healing and another more advanced energy healing method but rarely talk about this even over to friends.
 The last time I mentioned it to another Filipino here in Kuala Lumpur, I got laughed at.
 (It goes without saying that this hurt, and thankfully I am no longer acquainted with the person.)